HOPLAB-LBP/hoplab-wiki/docs/outreach.md

 You can find KU Leuven PowerPoint and LaTeX templates for presentations [here](https://admin.kuleuven.be/mykuleuven/en/theme/ict-communication-events/communication-guidelines-tools/layout-and-printed-materials/templates-for-presentations).
 Please consult [this page](https://admin.kuleuven.be/icts/opleidingen/englishwebsite/powerpoint-templates#install) to correctly use the official KU Leuven brand templates.

-### Announcing a presentation
+### LBP X profile
+The Laboratory of Biological Psychology has its own [X profile](https://x.com/biolpsychol)!

+If you are active on X, make sure to tweet about your lab's and your own achievements, conference presentations / posters, pre-prints, new papers, or any other relevant scientific wins.
+Remember to tag LBP in your tweet, or send them a DM asking for a re-tweet for an extra visibility boost.

+### PPW Faculty calendar
 It is good practice to announce a presentation you organise at PPW and get it published in the PPW faculty calendar.
-Usually, we coordinate such announcements at the B&C level, which means that Kirsten Blommaerts handles the reservations and announcements.
+Usually, we coordinate such announcements at the B&C level, which means that [Kirsten Blommaerts](https://www.kuleuven.be/wieiswie/en/person/00127342) handles the reservations and announcements.
 If she is not available, you can do it yourself using the instructions below (or ask Klara if needed):

 1. Browse to the calendar of the PPW faculty, which you can find [here](https://ppw.kuleuven.be/agenda/eng)
 2. Make sure you are logged in on the website with your KU Leuven credentials